-Our key focus for 2019–2022 will be on attracting and encouraging those from diverse groups that are currently under-represented in our workforce including women and members of the BAME and LGBT communities.
+Our key focus for 2019–2022 will be on attracting and encouraging those from diverse groups that are currently under-represented in our workforce including women and members of racially or ethnically diverse and LGBTQ+ communities.

 Positive Action enables us to target our advertising campaigns and activity to encourage applications from Groups (defined by the Equality Act 2010) that are Under Represented in our workplace.
 Positive action is legal and is used widely across the Fire and Rescue Industry.